-Once you make your FSA decisions during the annual Open Enrollment period (November 1-30) or upon hire, you will not be able to change your elections until the next Open Enrollment period, UNLESS you experience a qualified family status change, such as a change in marital status, number of dependents or employment status.
+Once you make your FSA decisions during the annual Open Enrollment period (November 1 through the Tuesday before Thanksgiving holidays) or upon hire, you will not be able to change your elections until the next Open Enrollment period, UNLESS you experience a qualified family status change, such as a change in marital status, number of dependents or employment status.
 You will need to notify Human Resources within 30 days of any qualified family status change.

 How an FSA works

 Prior to enrolling in an FSA account, you should determine the amount of eligible out-of-pocket healthcare and/or dependent care expenses you will incur during the upcoming year.
 Using this estimate, you can then decide how much you want to contribute to the Healthcare and/or Dependent Care FSA account(s).
 Your estimations should be conservative so you do not risk forfeiting your funds within the FSA.
 For your convenience, here is a link to a worksheet to assist you in estimating your annual expenses.
 To calculate your Health FSA and Dependent Care FSA, you would include only items listed in #1 and #2 on the worksheet.

 The annual amount you have elected for healthcare costs is available to you at the beginning of the plan year.
 The amount available for reimbursement for dependent care is limited to the balance in your account.